How to Get a Swiss Driving Licence for Foreigners

 15 Driving Test Tips to Help You Pass the First Time

-Deadlines & validity for converting a licence in Switzerland
+Deadlines & validity for converting a license in Switzerland

 Switzerland has some deadlines and validity requirements for foreign driver’s licenses.
 Here’s what you should know;

-• 12-month driving period: After obtaining residence in Switzerland, you may drive with your foreign licence for up to 12 months.
+• 12-month driving period: After obtaining residence in Switzerland, you may drive with your foreign license for up to 12 months.
 However, you must exchange it within this time if you drive often, or risk fines and other issues.
+Penalties include:

-• Exchange application requirements: You can apply for a licence exchange after the one-year grace period.
+• Exchange application requirements: You can apply for a license exchange after the one-year grace period.
 However, this only applies if the foreign license is still valid in your home country.
-If the licence is invalid, you must go through the standard process of applying for a Swiss driving license.
+If the license is invalid, you must go through the standard process of applying for a Swiss driving license.

 • 5 years eligibility period: After moving to Switzerland, you can still apply to exchange your license for a Swiss one within a 5-year window.
 However, you aren’t allowed to drive within that period.
 Beyond the 5-year window, you must prove ongoing driving experience (e.g., rental receipts, travel) or pass a Kontrollfahrt (control driving test).

-• 3-year validity: After submitting your foreign driving licence exchange application, you might receive a Swiss licence on a 3-year trial basis or without an expiry date.
+• 3-year validity: After submitting your foreign driving license exchange application, you might receive a Swiss license on a 3-year trial basis or without an expiry date.

 Where to apply for a Swiss driving license exchange